 Baker Hughes’s operating cash flows and capex

-In this article, we’ll analyze how Baker Hughes’s (BHI) operating cash flows trended over the past few quarters.
+In this article, we’ll analyze how Baker Hughes’s (BHI) operating cash flows have trended over the past few quarters.
 We’ll also discuss how its free cash flows (or FCF) were affected given its capital expenditures (capex).

 Baker Hughes’s free cash flow